ctbarna/npmap.js/README.md

 Internally, the Grunt task uses [browserify](https://github.com/substack/node-browserify) to combine dependencies.
 It is installed locally, along with other required packages, when you run `npm install`.
 The build task also uses [uglify](https://github.com/gruntjs/grunt-contrib-uglify) and [cssmin](https://npmjs.org/package/grunt-contrib-cssmin) to create minified versions in `dist/`.

+## Testing

+NPMap.js uses the [Mocha](http://visionmedia.github.io/mocha/) JavaScript test framework and [PhantomJS](http://phantomjs.org/) to run the tests.
+To run the tests:

+    grunt test

 ## Documentation

 Take a look at [API.md](https://github.com/nationalparkservice/npmap.js/blob/master/API.md).
 Ignore the random notes at the bottom; they will be cleaned up and turned into complete thoughts soon.